tlhutch/test-playbooks/docs/knowledge_base/test_writing.md

 >>> credential.endpoint
 u'/api/v2/credentials/137/'
 ```

+The dependency story does not however get updated, it is merely an internal record of what dependencies were created by awxkit for the resource.
+For most accurate data, GET the resource using related links such as `job_template.related.credentials.get().results`

 Tips for writing good tests:
 * Be iterative.
 Write a chunk of code, then throw in `pdb` break, inspect output to ensure code quality, and move on.